 The Big Lap is considered to be the best and most demanding of all Australian road trips – it follows 15,000 kilometers of Highway One, and it is pretty much circumnavigation of the country.
 This road trip would take you several months to complete, but would definitely be one of the most memorable experiences of your entire life.

-They are known for their specific culture, which include indigenous music and arts.
+They are known for their specific culture, which includes indigenous music and arts.
 The most commonly used instrument by Aborigines is the didgeridoo – a wooden trumpet pipe, classified as a brass aerophone.

 Aborigines are particularly known for their rock carvings, which are most often found in areas around Sydney.
 They are also known as Sydney rock art, whose their locations are not normally publicised, to avoid vandalism.